Skip To Content

 Key features

-ArcGIS GeoBIM offers a variety of features to manage, view, and engage with your ACC project data, allowing you to do the following:
+ArcGIS GeoBIM offers a variety of features to manage, view, and engage with your BIM project data, allowing you to do the following:

-- Connect multiple ACC projects to a single ArcGIS GeoBIM project to simplify planning and resource management, especially when project timelines and resources overlap.
+• Connect multiple Autodesk Forma projects to a single ArcGIS GeoBIM project to simplify planning and resource management, especially when project timelines and resources overlap.

-- Configure the folder selection and selected file types settings prior to running the ArcGIS GeoBIM tools to reduce data clutter.
+• Configure selected folders and file types prior to running the ArcGIS GeoBIM tools to reduce data clutter.

-- Ingest lightweight 3D models derived from complex Revit and IFC models through the Add Document Models (beta) tool.
+• Ingest lightweight 3D models derived from complex Revit and IFC models.

-- Link ACC project documents to features in maps and scenes, and simplify data management in the geospatial context.
+• Link Autodesk Forma project documents to features in maps and scenes, and simplify data management in the geospatial context.

-- Render the latest published ACC files in the Autodesk Viewer, while concurrently analyzing map or scene content through a side-by-side display.
+• Render the latest published Autodesk Forma files in the Autodesk Viewer, while concurrently analyzing map or scene content through a side-by-side display.

-- Use interactive issue charts to filter project issues in both the map and table widgets based on their assigned status, type, subtype, and company.
+• Use interactive issue charts to visualize and filter project issues in both the Map and Table widgets based on their assigned status, type, subtype, and company.

 Projects page

 The Projects page is the first page that appears when you access ArcGIS GeoBIM.
-This is the first step in creating an ArcGIS GeoBIM project.
-On this page, you can do the following:
+On the Projects page, you can create a project, share a project, search for projects, view project details, edit project information, and delete a project

 ArcGIS GeoBIM Project Manager

 The Project Manager appears after you create or open an ArcGIS GeoBIM project from the Projects page.
-There are five components (pages) in the Project Manager: the Accounts page, the Tools page, the Links page, the Apps page, and the Maps page.
+The Project Manager consists of the Accounts , Tools , Links, Apps, and Maps pages.

 Note:

-Only the Accounts page will be available until an account connection has been configured.
+Only the Accounts page is available until an account connection has been configured.

 Accounts page